LoadingMagic/e2ee-Chat/docs/API.md

 ## Authentication

 There is **no traditional authentication**.
-Users are identified by their cryptographic user ID (32-char hex string).
-The server cannot verify identity - it simply routes encrypted messages.
+Users are identified by their cryptographic user ID (a 32-character hex string).
+The server cannot verify identity—it simply routes encrypted messages.

 ---